 Pregnancy can be the most beautiful thing that can happen to a woman, but it’s important to know what to do to keep the baby as healthy as possible throughout this stage.
 With this, expectant mothers are encouraged to have regular health checkups where they can be assessed and tested.
-These prenatal tests are essential, as they will be able to gather further information about the mother’s health as well as her baby’s.
+These prenatal testing are essential, as they will be able to gather further information about the mother’s health as well as her baby’s.

 Your doctor may suggest several prenatal tests along the way, and while you know they are useful, it is important to know why.
 Below are some recommended prenatal procedures for pregnant women and what they may mean.